 The story began in 1983 when University of California student, Marsalee (Marsy) Ann Nicholas was stalked and killed by her ex-boyfriend.
 By all accounts, Marsy was a beautiful and loving young woman, helpful and a joy to be around.
 Her life was cut short at 21 by her ex-boyfriend who took advantage of her trusting nature.
 But the story doesn’t end there.
 Although her killer was arrested and booked on charges of murder immediately, he was released on bond.

-A week later, Marsy’s mother was confronted in a grocery store by the accused killer.
+A week after his release on bond, Marsy’s mother was confronted in a grocery store by the accused killer.
 She had no idea that he had been released from jail.
 Needless to say, she was horrified.
 How could someone who had murdered her daughter this viciously be released on bond, and she not at least be notified?
 This began their campaign to advocate for the rights of victims, stating that while criminals have a large number of rights, the victims have none.

 in essence, the law was created to provide a way for victims to be present at all proceedings concerning the accused, the right to be notified of these proceedings as well as any dispositions concerning the accused.
 Several states passed a version of this law in the 1990’s, giving rights to the victims for the first time.